Looking after members' pensions

 We routinely compare our services against those provided by other pension funds and look for areas where we can improve.
 We use continual improvement tools and squad working to make changes.
 Then we ask for feedback to check we've got things right.
 Our teams are always striving to make our service better.

 We have been shortlisted for numerous awards and recently received the 2020 LAPF administration award for the second year running recognising the high quality service we provide.
 See our latest news section for more.

-The Ministry of Housing, Communities and Local Government oversee the Local Government Pension Scheme (LGPS).
+The Department for Levelling Up, Housing and Communities oversee the Local Government Pension Scheme (LGPS).
 As a Government backed pension scheme, it is one of the safest there is.

 Greater Manchester Pension Fund's Management Panel is responsible for running this fund.
 An Advisory Panel, several Working Groups and a Local Pensions Board help them to do this.
 We usually refer to members of these groups as ‘trustees’.
 Each group meets at least four times a year, reviewing performance and making decisions on all key matters